jerrodgerth/dc-blueprint/docs/fabric/fabric-considerations.md

 This means a simple spine/leaf fabric with Tomahawk3 at the spine could support up to 128 leaf switches.
 Factor in multi-stage designs and it is easy to see how the largest networks can use these platforms to scale ecoonomically.

-Next, let's consider a few example networks and the associated design options.
+Next, let's consider two example networks.